About studying abroad

 Study Abroad Format

-The length and method of study abroad will vary depending on the purpose.
-The University of Tokyo has agreements with well-known universities around the world and offers many open programs for those wishing to study abroad.
-These open programs allow you to receive various types of support from the university
+The length and method of study abroad vary depending on the purpose.
+The University of Tokyo has agreements with well-known universities around the world and offers a number of open programs for those wishing to study abroad.
+Open programs allow you to receive various forms of support from the university.

 There is also the option of applying individually.
-This has the advantage of being very flexible, but on the other hand, you are responsible for everything from gathering information to applying for documents and preparing the funds for your study abroad.
-However, you may be eligible for scholarships from the university, such as study abroad support for students enrolled in the International Graduate School of Excellence (such as the Graduate School of Engineering Overseas Training Program)
+This has the advantage of offering a high degree of freedom, but on the other hand, you are responsible for everything from gathering information to submitting documents and preparing funds for your study abroad.
+However, there are cases where the university provides scholarships, such as study abroad support for students enrolled in international graduate programs (such as the Graduate School of Engineering Overseas Training Program).

 Study abroad type and implementing body (in the case of open recruitment)